AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 Based on the weighted F1-Score, our system was the best among several zero-shot approaches when we submitted it.

-The final test data is released here: https://github.com/emerging-welfare/case-2021-shared-task/blob/main/task2/test_dataset/test_set_final_release_with_labels.tsv
+The final test data is released in the [Github repo](https://github.com/emerging-welfare/case-2021-shared-task/blob/main/task2/test_dataset/test_set_final_release_with_labels.tsv) of the shared task.

 ### Transformers vs. Word2Vec

-Unlike KNN models with substantial training data, sparse vectorizers such as TF-IDF or BM25 do not work well for the zero-shot classification task becuase we need vector representations to generalize far beyond the very limited metadata that we have for each label.
+Unlike KNN models with substantial training data, sparse vectorizers such as TF-IDF or BM25 do not work well for the zero-shot classification task because we need vector representations to generalize far beyond the very limited metadata that we have for each label.

 One of our important takeaways from this work was that transformer-based embedding models really are a lot better than word2vec-based embedding.
 As discussed above, the choice of vectorizer is the key factor affecting the performance of this approach.